node-alarm-dot-com/node-alarm-dot-com/README.md

 * "username": Alarm.com login username, same as app (required)
 * "password": Alarm.com login password, same as app (required)
 * "armingModes": Object of objects with arming mode options of boolean choices

+# Troubleshooting

+If you are replacing the Bryan Bartow's Homebridge plugin with this implementation, you may be required to delete the `~/.homebridge/accessories/cachedAccessories` file for the new platform to show up with the new panel, accessories and devices.

+**WARNING:** If you delete the contents of the `~/.homebridge/persist` folder, your Homebridge and devices will become unresponsive and you will have to entirely re-pair the Homebridge bridge (remove and re-scan the QR-code for Homebridge and set up all of your accessories/devices again).